rookies-and-dreams/chorus-miner/README.md

  - Support for redstone and automated contraptions
  - Support and compatibility with other mods
  - New features allowing players to obtain different resources
- - Visual improvements for the station, items, or GUI
+ - Visual and audio improvements for the station, items, or GUI

 You can contact me on Discord to discuss the topic whenever - @meteox